Skip to content

 Why Server-Side Sanitization for Sherpa MCP?

-The Solution: Move sanitization inside the MCP server.
+The solution: move sanitization inside the MCP server.
 The get_guide_contact tool calls the sanitize-output Azure Function directly before returning data, ensuring PII is always redacted regardless of transport format.

-For trail-api: Standard REST responses use application/json, so APIM outbound sanitization works normally.
+For trail-api, standard REST responses use application/json, so APIM outbound sanitization works normally.
 The sanitized JSON is then wrapped in SSE events by the trail-mcp API.

 Understanding MCP Transports